 - other arrangement agreed to by the involved entities.

-It is recognized that there are 72 counties, over 400 local education agencies, and 11 federally-recognized Indian tribes within the State of Wisconsin, so as much uniformity as possible in written transportation policies would be the prudent approach.
+It is recognized that there are 72 counties, 422 local education agencies, and 11 federally-recognized Indian tribes within the State of Wisconsin, so as much uniformity as possible in written transportation policies would be the prudent approach.

 Once a transportation plan is in place, it is critical that there be good and timely communication between the agencies regarding case activity that could impact the transportation plan on both a short-term and a long-term basis.
 This would include such events as a change in educational decision-making authority, changes in placement, changes in caseworker, children needing to miss school for court-related and other reasons, and other logistical issues involved in providing transportation.
 LEAs and child welfare agencies may wish to develop MOUs to establish procedures for such information sharing.